-- 3.1 The University of Peterborough has seen significant and rapid evolution and development since 2020.
+- 3.1 The University of Peterborough has seen significant, rapid evolution and development since 2020.
 It is now starting to deliver the benefits.
-There has been huge success along the way including, but not limited to: - 1) The creation of two separate special purpose vehicles to deliver the infrastructure for two teaching buildings and a research and development centre. - 2) A first teaching building built on time and on budget. - Employer co-created courses designed with employability in mind, the courses aim to provide businesses with a pipeline of talented, highly skilled graduates to help grow the local economy. - 4) Sector-leading facilities including cutting-edge computer science, nursing and midwifery, and biomedical science labs. - 5) Active development and re-generation of the Peterborough Embankment. - 6) 950 learners engaging in courses, with further additions hoped for in January and May 2023. - 3.2 Whilst a huge success, it should also be the acknowledgement that in hindsight the monitoring and reviewing of the original projections and quantitative objectives was not sufficiently developed enough to adequately assess the development and impact of the new University.
-The challenges in establishing a new university is setting a means by which to compare outcomes.
-For example, the success of a new university cannot be based on just the intake of students but needs to consider other factors including, but not limited, the number of graduates employed in appropriate professional/ graduate level jobs in the local economy.
-Some of this data cannot reasonably be provided until 2025 at the earliest, which is when the first students will be emerging having completed the first undergraduate courses starting in September 2022.
-It is proposed therefore that in developing the full business case for the Phase 3 Living Lab, a review of the metrics used to determine performance indicators is carried out, and that further recommendations to the Combined Authority Board about how to reset these for effective monitoring of the new University will follow. - 3.3 The Combined Authority has an ongoing role through services in acting as a development manager to PropCo1 and PropCo2 to deliver the phase 3 (the second teaching building) and the OPA.
-As part of this role the Combined Authority are well placed to continue to work with the partners to develop and define a programme business case.
-It is acknowledged by the partners that further capital and infrastructure investment should be sought through targeted approaches to investors including but not limited to government departments, institutional investors, pension schemes, equity-based crowd funding platforms, larger local and regional businesses, housing developers and Anglia Ruskin University.
+There has been huge success along the way, including, but not limited to: - The creation of two separate special purpose vehicles to deliver the infrastructure for two teaching buildings and a research and development centre. - A first teaching building built on time and on budget. - Employer co-created courses, designed with employability in mind, which aim to provide businesses with a pipeline of talented, highly skilled graduates to help grow the local economy. - Sector-leading facilities, including cutting-edge computer science, nursing and midwifery, and biomedical science labs. - Active development and re-generation of the Peterborough Embankment. - 950 learners engaging in courses, with further additions hoped for in January and May 2023. - 3.2 Whilst a huge success, it should also be the acknowledgement that in hindsight the monitoring and reviewing of the original projections and quantitative objectives was not sufficiently developed enough to adequately assess the development and impact of the new university.
+The challenges in establishing a new university are setting a means by which to compare outcomes.
+The success of a new university, for example, cannot be based on just the intake of students, but needs to consider other factors, such as the number of graduates employed in appropriate professional / graduate level jobs in the local economy.
+Some of this data cannot reasonably be provided until 2025 at the earliest, which is when the first students will be emerging, having completed the first undergraduate courses that commenced in September 2022.
+It is therefore proposed that in developing the full business case for the Phase 3 Living Lab, a review is carried out of the metrics used to determine performance indicators, which would lead to further recommendations to the Combined Authority Board about how to reset these for effective monitoring of the new university.

-- 3.4 Proposed timeline for Phase 3, campus outline panning application & Programme business case: - Jan 2023 Phase 3 FBC plus a re-visit of the original quantitative objectives set at the Phase 1 FBC, with further recommendations about how to reset these for effective monitoring of the new University. - Early 2023, subject to town planning approval of the phase 3 building preparation of the Campus Outline Planning Application for the potential future ambition. - Summer 2023 Further update including partners strategy for the University of Peterborough Programme Business Case. - 3.5 It is proposed that the Combined Authority continues to support the objectives of the university through staff time and support from the SRO Higher Education and University of Peterborough Support Officer through continuing to offer services as development manager
+- 3.3 The Combined Authority has an ongoing role through services in acting as a development manager to PropCo1 and PropCo2 to deliver Phase 3 and the OPA.
+As part of this role, the Combined Authority is well placed to continue to work with the partners to develop and define a programme business case.
+It is acknowledged by the partners that further capital and infrastructure investment should be sought through targeted approaches to investors, including, but not limited to, government departments, institutional investors, pension schemes, equity-based crowd funding platforms, larger local and regional businesses, housing developers, and ARU. - 3.4 The proposed timeline for Phase 3, campus outline panning application, and programme business case is as follows: - (i) January 2023 Phase 3 Full Business Case, plus a re-visit of the original quantitative objectives set at the Phase 1 Full Business Case, with further recommendations about how to reset these for effective monitoring of the new university. - (ii) Early 2023 (subject to town planning approval of the phase 3 building) preparation of the Campus Outline Planning Application for the potential future ambition. - (iii) Summer 2023 Further update including partners strategy for the University of Peterborough Programme Business Case. - 3.5 It is proposed that the Combined Authority continues to support the objectives of the university through staff time and support from the SRO Higher Education and University of Peterborough Support Officer continuing to offer services as development manager.